“Sighting of the Day in the Bush”

 Last night, we had the fewest numbers of visitors than we’d had in a long time.
 We’re attributing it to being Sunday with many holidaymakers in the park based on the numbers of cars we’d seen on the roads over the weekend.

 It usually takes a day or two for the wildlife to begin visiting us after the crowds dissipate.
 Generally, we see some action on Tuesday or Wednesday.
 With rain predicted for Wednesday, we decided going to Kruger today was our safest bet.

 |There were over 100 buffalos on the river at this sighting.|

 Today, we’re sharing several cape buffalo photos we’ve taken in the past several days.
-They are such interesting and unusual animals, often thought to be slow and lazy.
-But this is hardly the case as indicated in the following from Kruger’s own site here:
+They are such fascinating and unusual animals, often thought to be slow and lazy.
+But this is hardly the case, as indicated in the following from Kruger’s site here:

-Mainly preyed upon by lions.
+They are mainly preyed upon by lions.
 When a herd member is attacked, others will rush to its defense.
-Collectively a number of buffalo are more than capable to stave off an attack by an entire pride of lions.
-A wounded buffalo bull is regarded as most dangerous by hunters and is one of the reasons why this animal is included in the so-called ‘big five’.
+Collectively several buffalo are more than capable of staving off an attack by an entire pride of lions.
+A wounded buffalo bull is regarded as most dangerous by hunters and is one of the reasons why this animal is included in the so-called “the big five.”
 This trait is the origin of many hunting adventures, myths, and legends.